Now live: Marriott Bonvoy makes it easier to earn elite status and redeem points in 2021

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Marriott Bonvoy already announced that any status you had in 2020 would be extended through February 2022.
 It also gave elites a boost to reach a higher level of status faster in 2020.
-However, as we entered January, it hadn’t announced changes to earning status in 2021.
+However, as we entered the new year, it hadn’t announced changes to earning status in 2021.

-Marriott Bonvoy has just shared that it’s making it easier to earn all levels of elite status this year, including top-tier Ambassador Elite status.
-It’s also offering a new opportunity to earn extra points and reducing the rates of some redemptions made this year.
+But that changed on 11 January when Marriott Bonvoy shared that it’s making it easier to earn all elite status levels this year, including top-tier Ambassador Elite status.
+It also announced a new opportunity to earn extra points and reducing the rates of some redemptions made this year.

 There’s a lot to uncover, so let’s jump right in.